shawnps/gengo_api_docs/content/v2/job.md

 __Parameters__
 : * api_key(required) Your API key.
   * api_sig(required) Your API signature.
+  * ts(required) Current Unix epoch time as an integer.
   * pre_mt(optional) 1 (true) / 0 (false, default).
 Whether to return a machine translation if the human translation is not complete yet.

 __Example call__